linden2015/blog/_posts/2018-06-11-five-steps-to-make-office-work-easier-on-your-body.markdown

 The top of the screen area should be at the height of your eyes when sitting upright.
 If you get this right then you have a good starting point that stimulates you to sit in a more 'open' position instead of hunched over or leaning backwards.

 A laptop screen is too small for comfortable viewing.
 It's best to pair your laptop or PC with a computer monitor that has a good contrast (IPS technology or better).
 Such a screen is cheap and can last a decade.
 You don't need a screen that is much larger than 22 inches in diagonal if you learn how to use [multiple workspaces](gnome-shell).
-Starting left and right for longer periods is a strain on your eyes and neck.
+Staring left and right for longer periods is a strain on your eyes and neck.

 Tip: the Ikea SIGFINN wooden monitor stand is a cheap and good looking way to raise your computer monitor.